marcodeangelis/marcodeangelis/README.md

 <!--I'm a research associate (postdoc) at the University of Liverpool. -->

-🔭 My research team looks into quantitative and qualitative methods to increase trust in digital twins.
+🔭 My research investigates quantitative and qualitative methods to increase trust in digital twins.
 On the quantitative side, the focus is on rigorous physics-based simulation comprising: inference from small and uncertain data, automatic uncertainty propagation, and optimisation.
-On the qualitative side the focus is on data semantics to allow for findability, accessibility and transparency.
+On the qualitative side the focus is on data semantics to allow for findability, accessibility, transparency and traceability.
 For example, any data should always travel with its ontological metadata for contextualisation.
 Data semantics are foundational to trust in digital twins.

 <!--My research focuses on theoretical and practical aspects of computing with uncertainty.
 My areas of interest are: (1) rigorous inference from small-sized datasets with imprecise probability and robust Bayes; (2) propagation of uncertainty through complex computations; (3) code optimization on GPUs and super computers.-->